 A new series celebrating today´s winter solstice and all winter things.

-Heralding our new series and the first to share their account of winter days is Holly Brannigan, Cornwall based mother, and maker of community and pots.
+Heralding this new series is Holly Brannigan, Cornwall based mother, and maker of community and pots.
 We invite you to savour Holly’s poesy, as she describes for babaà what winter looks like for her family.

 Darker days and slower bones.
 The most noticeable shifts for me since the golden Autumn.
 As the wind howls off the sea and whips around our house, threatening at our windows, a bleakness tried desperately to hang in the air.